Student Success Center

 For students, if you would like to schedule an appointment with the Director of Student Success to discuss how to get back on track to reach your academic goals, you can book an appointment any time here.

 We’re here to help, and it starts when you first walk in.
 Through collaboration with other campus departments, students, and faculty, at the front desk we provide an array of resources both on- and off-campus.
 Flyers for campus events, applications for campus clubs, directions to the nearest place to eat – we’ve got it all.
-Stop at the help desk and we can have someone walk you to class, explain blackboard, or assist with many other issues we know you often face.
+Stop at the help desk and we can have someone walk you to class, explain canvas, or assist with many other issues we know you often face.
 We will answer when we can, and refer you when we can’t.
 Either way, we will direct you to the right place.

 The peer tutors at Wheeling University provide more than just academic assistance.
 They provide resources, encouragement, and direction to help students they assist become independent learners.
 You can have recurring meetings each week with your peer tutor, or schedule as needed.
 Please visit the link below to view available courses.
 Should you need assistance with a course not listed, please contact firstname.lastname@example.org, and we will work to provide the tutoring you need.
 Faculty can require a peer tutoring lesson and request a session report from the Student Success Center.
 It is the responsibility of the student to request a signed session report prior to leaving the SSC.